-- 12. Seeding rates shall be adjusted based on germination rates. - 13.
-This practice is subject to NRCS standard 340 as applicable. - 14.
-The cover crop residue may be left on the field for conservation purposes; or the cover crop or its residue may be tilled under; or the cover crop may be harvested after March 14. - 15.
-For cover crop that is harvested for seed or grain only, leaving all remaining straw and residue on the field, a higher incentive rate is available.
-The seed or grain may be harvested after March 14, all remaining cover crop residue (including straw) must be left on the field for conservation.
-Straw cannot be cut and baled.
+- 11. Seeding rates shall be adjusted based on germination rates. - 12.
+This practice is subject to NRCS Standard 340 as applicable. - 13.
+The cover crop residue may be left on the field for conservation purposes; or the cover crop or its residue may be tilled under; or the cover crop may be harvested after March 14. - C. Technical Responsibility